awsdocs/aws-sam-developer-guide/doc_source/sam-property-function-apifunctionauth.md

  `ApiKeyRequired`   <a name="sam-function-apifunctionauth-apikeyrequired"></a>
 Requires an API key for this API path and method\.
 *Type*: Boolean
 *Required*: No
 *CloudFormation Compatibility*: This property is unique to AWS SAM and does not have an AWS CloudFormation equivalent\.

+ `AuthorizationScopes`   <a name="sam-function-apifunctionauth-authorizationscopes"></a>
+Authorization scopes to apply to this Api \+ Path \+ Method\.
+Scopes listed here will override any scopes applied by the `DefaultAuthorizer` if one exists\.
+*Type*: List
+*Required*: No
+*CloudFormation Compatibility*: This property is unique to AWS SAM and does not have an AWS CloudFormation equivalent\.